vadimkantorov/packfs/README.md

 # libarchivepreload
 Demo of abusing https://github.com/libarchive/libarchive to make `LD_PRELOAD`-based overrides of file-related functions.
 The `LD_PRELOAD`-based approach is useful when one doesn't have FUSE kernel module installed or does not have root permissions do use https://github.com/google/fuse-archive/ and it's wasteful to decompress a given archive.
+**Limitations:** This demo does not optimize for iterative entry reads or iterative seeks, https://github.com/google/fuse-archive/ makes an attempt in that direction; also see https://github.com/libarchive/libarchive/issues/2306 for future support of fast seeks in ZIP / TAR / CPIO in libarchive

 ```shell
 cc -shared -fPIC libarchivepreload.c -o libarchivepreload.so -ldl libarchive/.libs/libarchive.a zlib/libz.a -Ilibarchive -Ilibarchive/libarchive #-DPACKFS_LOG